+Food Storage and Wildlife.
 Bears, deer, elk, raccoons and skunks frequent the area.
-All food, pet food, cooking utensils and other scented items must be stored in a vehicle or in food storage lockers located in the campground.
+All food, pet food, cooking utensils and other scented items must be stored in a food storage locker, located in the campground.

 Wildlife is plentiful in Rocky Mountain National Park.
 Mule deer and the majestic Rocky Mountain elk are commonly seen.
 Black bear, coyote, bighorn sheep and moose also inhabit the area, but are less common to see.

-The town of Grand Lake lies just 8 mies outside the parks west entrance.
+The town of Grand Lake lies just 8 miles (13 km) outside the park's west entrance.
 Dining, shopping, and other recreational activities can be found there.

 16018 US HWY 34 Grand Lake CO 80447

 Drive north on U.S. Highway 34 and enter Rocky Mountain National Park via the Grand Lake Entrance.
 Drive along Trail Ridge Road for 8 miles (13 km) from the park entrance and follow signs to Timber Creek Campground.
 The campground will be on the left.